qweasd2213/BurgerOrderer/Planering/planering.md

 **Navigate to "Menu" folder for information about the different kinds of burgers and options for the burgers.**

+** We have made two branches, a development and a main branch.
+The plan is to send our commits to the development branch and when our program is done and working we'll merge the development branch into the main branch.
+The main branch is the final product that the customer will get. **
 ## To-do List
 - BurgerOrder, the web interface
 - MenuStore, A database with all the different types of burgers and options